Collector

 Technical architecture

-The Stream Collector is written in scala and built on top of http4s.
+The collector is written in scala and built on top of http4s.